benny-edlund/task-pool/README.md

 pool.submit( task );
 pool.wait_for_tasks();
 ```
 Here we first default construct a pool object.
-A lambda is then declared and passed by reference to `be::task_pool:submit` as a task to execute in the pool.
+A lambda is then declared and passed by reference to `submit` as a task to execute in the pool.

-Finally we use `be::task_pool::wait_for_tasks` to ensure all tasks submitted to the pool are completed before finishing.
+Finally we use `wait_for_tasks` to ensure all tasks submitted to the pool are completed before continuing.

 &nbsp;